Post

 However, using ADF Linked Services and granting access to the managed identity successfully establishes a connection with the Key Vault.
 At this point, the Key Vault secret objects can be used in any Linked Service inside the ADF instance.

-🎯 Key Insight: Successfully connecting the linked service confirms our initial assumption: The network bypass option combined with enabled access policies allows a Data Factory instance in a second tenant to access the Key Vault.
+🎯 Key Insight: Successfully connecting the linked service confirms our initial theory: The network bypass option combined with access policies allows a Data Factory instance in a second tenant to access the Key Vault.

 Retrieving Key Vault Secrets via Data Factory